Leveraging configuration interaction singles for qualitative descriptions of ground and excited states: state-averaging, linear-response, and spin-projection: Results

+Consistent with this interpretation, the potential energy curve obtained with SACIS exhibits improved behavior near dissociation.
 As shown in Figure~\ref{fig:FH}(b), the absolute ground-state energy errors of SACIS relative to FCI are comparable to those of SUHF.
 However, the SACIS curve is more nearly parallel to the FCI reference.
 This is quantified by the non-parallelity error (NPE), defined as the difference between the maximum and minimum deviations from FCI, which is reduced from 13.9~mHartree for SUHF to 9.6~mHartree for SACIS, as summarized in Table~\ref{tb:NPE}.

 An even more striking feature of SACIS is its ability to correctly describe the exact degeneracy between the ground and excited states in the dissociation limit.
 Although this behavior was already observed at $R_{\rm H-F}=3.0$ {\AA} in the preceding section, Figs.~\ref{fig:FH}(c) and \ref{fig:FH}(d) provide a more detailed analysis.
 These panels show the excited-state potential energy curves $E_{S_1}$ (degenerate with $E_{S_2}$) and the deviation of the excitation energy from the FCI reference, $\Delta\Delta E$, respectively.
 As the bond is stretched, most methods—including SACIS—recover the vanishing excitation energy of FCI, corresponding to exact degeneracy between the states ($\Delta\Delta E = 0$).
 In SACIS, this degeneracy arises from charge-transfer excitations from $\phi_{{\rm F}_{p_x}}$ and $\phi_{{\rm F}_{p_y}}$ into $\phi_{{\rm H}_{1s}}$.
 While SACIS cannot be expected to describe all possible types of degeneracy, these results demonstrate that state averaging alone already captures the essential qualitative physics of bond dissociation and excited-state degeneracy for this system.